knetikmedia/knetikcloud-objc-client/docs/JSAPIPaymentsPayPalClassicApi.md

 Create a payment token for PayPal express checkout

-Returns the token that should be used to forward the user to PayPal so they can complete the checkout.
+Returns the token that should be used to forward the user to PayPal so they can complete the checkout. <br><br><b>Permissions Needed:</b> PAYPAL_CLASSIC_ADMIN or owner

 ### Example
 ```objc